 If it looks overwhelming…that’s because it is!

-Why is consulting is needed:
+Why is consulting needed?

-Not only is it important to have a catchy video pitch and an exhaustive slide deck, but they will also need to answer a set of questions to explain the project and the team that will work on it.
+Not only is it important to have a catchy video pitch and an exhaustive slide deck.
+All candidates also need to answer a set of questions to explain the project and the team that will work on it.

 Why choosing AFS?